sdrekeen/traffcnt/README.md

 # traffcnt
-Traffic counting based on opencv and after the basic ideas of a reference program by Chris D. see https://github.com/MicrocontrollersAndMore/OpenCV_3_Car_Counting_Cpp
+Traffic counting based on opencv (Background-substraction and findContours) and after the basic ideas for object tracking through the different frames in a reference-program by Chris D. see https://github.com/MicrocontrollersAndMore/OpenCV_3_Car_Counting_Cpp

 Changes:
 - suitable now for ordinary g++ on linux, changing some syntax